February 15, 2022 Wilfred Joseph

 Vineyards and Wineries on the North Fork of Long Island

-For the best wine on Long Island, go no farther than the Vineyards and Wineries on the North Fork of Long Island.
+For the best wine on Long Island, go no further than the Vineyards and Wineries on the North Fork of Long Island.
 Yes, the Hamptons on the South Fork of Long Island have those beautiful white sand beaches, while our lovely North Fork beaches are pebbly.
-It’s true but join us here if you love to be where the wine is.
+It’s true, but join us here if you love to be where the wine is.
 So, when you stay at our B&B near Greenport, NY, you’ll be in the heart of Long Island Wine Country.

 Far and away, the North Fork is where most Long Island wineries are clustered.
 The clustering is partly because of the sunny yet protected maritime climate.
 The glacial soils also drain well, providing enough nutrients and moisture for the vines.
 Many people on the East Coast still don’t realize that a tremendous wine-producing area is only a short drive away!
 However, wine lovers have gotten the message.
 The wine-making industry has grown considerably since the first winery, Hargrave Vineyards in Cutchogue, opened in 1975.
 It is now called The Borghese Vineyard.
-The Long Island Wine Region now has over 55 wineries open to the public, with 4000+ acres of vines.
+The Long Island Wine Region has over 55 wineries open to the public, with 4000+ acres of vines.

 The American Viticultural Areas of Long Island–North Fork of Long Island, The Hamptons, and Long Island, are recognized as some of the country’s finest grape-growing and wine-producing AVAs.